24 killed, 5 injured as bus carrying wedding party plunges into river in Bundi

 He said three of the injured are in a state of trauma and have been sent to a hospital in Kota for treatment.
 Two of the injured were discharged after receiving treatment, Nehra further said.

 The five injured persons were identified as Murli (55), a resident of Basant Vihar, Ganeshpal area of Kota city; Deepak Sindhi (18), son of Narayan; Amit (35); Kannu (13), daughter of Suresh; Manju (35), wife of Mahavir Dhobi, Lakheri SI Kumar said.
-According to Murli, his family was headed to Sawai Madhopur city early on Wednesday morning to offer Maayra (a wedding ritual) to his sister following his niece's wedding when the bus driver reportedly lost control and plunged the vehicle into the river from a height of 20-25 feet height.
+According to Murli, his family was headed to Sawai Madhopur city to offer Maayra (a wedding ritual) to his sister following his niece's wedding when the bus driver reportedly lost control and plunged the vehicle into the river from a height of 20-25 feet.

-The accident occurred around 9.30 am and police received information within 15 minutes as a team from Lakheri police station rushed to the spot, a police personnel of the squad said.
+Police reached within 15 minutes of being informed as a team from Lakheri police station rushed to the spot, a police personnel of the squad said.
 Hearing the loud sound of the bus falling into the river, nearby villagers rushed to the spot beneath the bridge and found one person coming out of the partly submerged vehicle, SI Rajendra Kumar said.

 "We found the locals pulling out the people from the bus with the help of a rope and also joined the rescue operation with whatever resources were available, the SI added.
-DSP Shyamsunder Vishoni said the bus has still not been pulled out of the river even as efforts are on.
+DSP Shyamsunder Vishoni said the bus has still not been pulled out of the river and efforts are still on.

 The cause of the accident would be ascertained only after a thorough investigation into the matter, the DSP said.
 The autopsy of all 24 bodies was done at a government hospital in Lakheri.
 Later, they were sent to Kota to be handed over to the family members, the policeman said.